Ryan cancels joint appearance with Trump over video boast about groping women

 The Washington Post first published the video from 2005, featuring Trump boasting to TV personality Billy Bush, a host of NBC’s Today show, about a woman that he had “moved on,” but “failed.”

-“I did try and f**k her,” he said on the tape.
+“I did try and **** her,” he said on the tape.
 “She was married.”

 “I moved on her like a bitch, but I couldn’t get there,” he said.
 “Then all of a sudden I see her, she’s now got the big phony tits and everything.”